Marmoroju/Kubernetes/README.md

     The connection to the server localhost:8080 was refused - did you specify the right host or port?

 isso porque NAO foi iniado cluster algum.
+Sendo assim, voce devera iniciar o cluster pelo KIND ou MINIKUBE.